Art manifesto: Women's Art: A Manifesto 1972

 (mostly male) audience would look at me.'"

 Collectif d'Art Sociologique manifesto 1974

 The French Sociological art Collective was founded by Fred Forest, Jean-Paul Thénot and Hervé Fischer and had their manifesto published in the newspaper Le Monde.
 Its main purpose was using sociology to underpin artistic actions, or using artistic actions to elucidate sociological phenomena.
-One such action was the auctioning of a "artistic square meter" in 1976 to spoof the inflation of prices in the housing and art markets.
+One such action was the auctioning of an "artistic square meter" in 1976 to spoof the inflation of prices in the housing and art markets.
 The collective made heavy use of mass media and live performance using video, telephones, etc. The group was dissolved in 1981, though some of its tenets were brought by Fred Forest and Mario Costa with the Communication aesthetics movement of 1983.

 Body Art Manifesto 1975

 In 1975 François Pluchart promoted the first Body Art show at the Galerie Stadler in Paris, with work from 21 artists, including Marcel Duchamp, Chris Burden and Katharina Sieverding.
 The first Body Art manifesto was published.